axrp/axrp.github.io/_posts/2024-11-30-episode-39-evan-hubinger-model-organisms-misalignment.markdown

 Thank you so much for having me.

 **Daniel Filan:**
+Special thanks to Misha Gurevich, also known as Drethelin.
 This episode is edited by Kate Brunotts, and Amber Dawn Ace helped with transcription.
 The opening and closing themes are by Jack Garrett.
-It was recorded at [Constellation](https://www.constellation.org/), an AI safety research center in Berkeley, California.
+This episode was recorded at [Constellation](https://www.constellation.org/), an AI safety research center in Berkeley, California.
 Financial support for the episode was provided by the [Long-Term Future Fund](https://funds.effectivealtruism.org/funds/far-future), along with [patrons](https://patreon.com/axrpodcast) such as Alexey Malafeev.
-To read transcripts, you can visit axrp.net.
-You can also become a patron at patreon.com/axrpodcast or give a one-off donation at Ko-fi.com/axrpodcast.
+To read transcripts, you can visit [axrp.net](https://axrp.net/).
+You can also become a patron at [patreon.com/axrpodcast](https://patreon.com/axrpodcast) or give a one-off donation at [ko-fi.com/axrpodcast](https://ko-fi.com/axrpodcast).
 Finally, if you have any feedback about this podcast, you can email me at <feedback@axrp.net>.